TERMS AND CONDITIONS

 7.5.
 Feedback.
 If Provider receives from Customer or any of its Authorized Users any suggestions, ideas, improvements, modifications, feedback, error identifications or other information related to the Services or any other Provider products, offerings or services (“Feedback”), Provider may use, disclose and exploit such Feedback without restriction and without paying any royalties or other compensation, including to improve the Services and to develop, market, offer, sell and provide other products and services.

 7.6.
 No Implied Licenses by Provider.
 Customer acknowledges that there are no licenses granted by Provider by implication under this Agreement.
 Provider reserves all rights that are not expressly granted herein.
-Customer acknowledges that, as between the parties, Provider owns all Intellectual Property Rights and proprietary interests that are embodied in, or practiced by, the SaaS or other Services, with the exception of Intellectual Property Rights in or to Customer Data or to User Content that may be distributed through the SaaS.
+Customer acknowledges that, as between the parties, Provider owns all Intellectual Property Rights and proprietary interests that are embodied in, or practiced by, the Services, with the exception of Intellectual Property Rights in or to Customer Data or to User Content that may be distributed through the Services.

 8. CONFIDENTIALITY OBLIGATIONS; PUBLICITY.

 9.1.
 Governing Law.
-The validity, construction, and interpretation of this Agreement and the rights and duties of the Parties shall be governed by the internal laws of the District of Columbia without regard to principles of conflicts of laws.
+The validity, construction, and interpretation of this Agreement and the rights and duties of the Parties shall be governed by the internal laws of the state of New York without regard to principles of conflicts of laws.